FOREX-Dollar resumes decline; sterling rebounds after BoE rate cut

 Sterling initially fell as much as 0.4% against the dollar and 1.2% against the euro after the BoE's cut its benchmark rate by 50 basis points, to 0.25%.

-Britain's finance minister, Rishi Sunak, is expected to direct further firepower at the British economy in his first budget later on Wednesday, expected at 1230 GMT.
+Britain's finance minister, Rishi Sunak, is expected to direct further firepower at the British economy in his first budget later on Wednesday, due at 1230 GMT.

 The dollar was down particularly sharply against the safe-haven Japanese yen and Swiss franc.
-It lost 0.5% to 105.11 yen after earlier falling more than a full yen from Tuesday's high of 105.915.
+It lost 0.7% to 104.90 yen, falling more than a full yen from Tuesday's high of 105.915.

 The U.S. currency had fallen as low as 101.18 on Monday.
 While Japan may already be in recession, its currency usually rises at times of market stress because of the country's current account surplus and its net creditor status.